pranabdas/espresso/docs/setup/pseudo-potential.md

 title: Pseudo potentials
 ---
 In Quantum Espresso, pseudopotential replaces the actual electron-ion interaction.
+The pseudopotential describes the atomic nucleus and all the electrons except teh outermost valence shell.
 The the rapidly changing potential field near the atomic core is replaced by a smoother function that simulates the potential field far from the core very well.
 By doing so, it requires less number plane wave basis for wavefunction expansion.

 We can choose form various pseudopotential libraries.
 Choice of pseudopotential depends on the problem we are investigating, e.g., if there is a heavy element